Skip to content

 def col_a(df):

-return [df.loc[:, 'a']]
+return [df.loc[:, "a"]]

 def col_a_plus_1(df):

-return [x+1 for x in col_a(df)]
+return [x + 1 for x in col_a(df)]

 Expressions can return multiple Series - for example, nw.col('a', 'b') translates to: